mengtest/Vox2Mesh/README.md

 - To display a mesh, simply drag it into a Mesh Filter component.
 ![Mesh Filter component](./usage_2.png)

 - To display its colors, add a material to a Mesh Renderer component.
+The package comes with a different material for each render pipeline.
 ![Mesh Renderer component](./usage_3.png)
-The package comes with a different material for each render pipeline.
 To see the materials on the list, you may need to press the eye icon in the top right corner of the window.
 ![Mesh Renderer component](./usage_4.png)

-- Vox2Mesh features baked ambient occlusion.
+- Vox2Mesh also features a baked ambient occlusion system.
 You can configure it in the inspector, after selecting a .vox file.
 ![Mesh Filter component](./usage_5.png)

 ## Compatibility